-Ilya Grigorik is an epic Rubyist (one of the 30% most active Ruby users) who spends a lot of time commenting on issues between pushes.
+Ilya Grigorik is a serious Ruby coder (one of the 23% most active Ruby users) who spends a lot of time commenting on issues between pushes.
 Ilya is a fulltime hacker who works best in the evening (around 8 pm).

-Ilya's developer personality is very similar to takkanm's but takkanm is less of a Ruby aficionado.
-There is also an uncanny similarity between Ilya's activity stream and those of Thomas Deinhamer, Akshay Rawat, Jonas von Andrian, and Wu Jin.
+Ilya's developer personality is very similar to Deshi Xiao's but Deshi is more of a PHP aficionado.
+There is also an uncanny similarity between Ilya's activity stream and those of Guilherme Simões, Davor Babić, Davide D'Agostino, and Bob Whitney.

 It seems like Ilya is—or should be—friends with Umar Hansa.
-With this in mind, it's worth noting that Umar is less of a XML aficionado.
-There is also an obvious connection between Ilya and Yuya Saito, Tobias Baldauf, Raphael Randschau, and Praveen Gowda I V.
+With this in mind, it's worth noting that Umar is more of a Java aficionado.
+There is also an obvious connection between Ilya and Yuya Saito, Matteo Collina, Raphael Randschau, and Michael Hood.

 The two following graphs show Ilya Grigorik's average weekly and daily schedules.
 These charts give significant insight into Ilya's character as a developer.
 The colors in the charts indicate the fraction of events that are issue comments, watching, pushes, new issues, and pull requests.